camunda-community-hub/camunda-platform-7-keycloak/README.md

 	@SuppressWarnings("unchecked")
 	String userId = ((HashMap<String, String>) userAuthentication.getDetails()).get("preferred_username");

-## Sample Project
+## Sample Project with SSO on Kubernetes

-A sample project using this plugin can be found under [Camunda Showcase for Spring Boot & Keycloak Identity Provider](https://github.com/VonDerBeck/camunda-showcase-keycloak).
+A sample project using this plugin including a basic SSO and Kubernetes setup can be found under [Camunda Showcase for Spring Boot & Keycloak Identity Provider](https://github.com/camunda/camunda-bpm-identity-keycloak/examples/sso-kubernetes).
+See directory `examples`.

 ## Unit testing the plugin